LaimonasG/spotify-data-transformation/README.md

 The finished task has some parts unfinished, due to lack of expertise with big data.

  -I was able to upload all the data in parralel to S3 Bucket, but couldn't download it.
 Spent a considerable amount of time, trying to "clean up" the data, using regex replace statements.
 Parsing fails due to track names, because they have unexpected symbols for the parser.
-The download

  -Uploading to Aurora RDS is also flawed.
 Current approach mimics batch insertion, but still performs seperate insert statements for each row.
-Explored posibilities to
+Explored <br>
- insert using COPY statement, this is probably the correct approach, but I didn't have enough time.
+ posibilities to insert using COPY statement, this is probably the correct approach, but I didn't have enough time. <br>